-Alberta's Outlook: Trends and Implicit Liability
+Newfoundland and Labrador's Outlook: Trends and Implicit Liability

-Our projections show the claim of Alberta's public healthcare spending on provincial GDP rising from 6.2 percent this year to 10.0 percent in 2035 and to 15.0 percent in 2062.
+Our projections show the claim of Newfoundland and Labrador's public healthcare spending on provincial GDP rising from 7.8 percent this year to 15.9 percent in 2035 and to 18.9 percent in 2062.
 Taking account of other demographically sensitive programs does not change the prospect of fiscal stress.
-In Alberta, spending on family and seniors' programs is very small.
-In education, service intensity creates upward pressure even as the number of students plateaus.
-As a result, the share of all these programs in GDP rises from 11.3 to 21.4 percent over the period (see Figure 1).
-For Alberta to meet these demands from its own revenue sources would require it to almost double the share of provincial income it collects.
+In Newfoundland and Labrador, spending on senior and family programs is small, and the implicit liability from the former and the implicit asset from the other are not material.
+Rising service intensity in education more than offsets a relative decline in the population of students.
+The net result is a virtual doubling of the share of all these programs in provincial GDP - from 12.4 to 24.5 percent - over the period (see Figure 1).
+For Newfoundland and Labrador to meet these demands from its own revenue sources would require an increase of around 60 percent in the provincial tax bite from Newfoundlanders' incomes.

 Another perspective on the fiscal pressure of rising healthcare costs is intergenerational: the liability implicit in a "pay-as-you-go" approach when a program's costs are not stable.
-Most public discussion of healthcare and other programs emphasizes maintaining them - perhaps enhancing, but certainly not cutting.
-And the Alberta government is not promising higher tax rates.
+Most public discussion of healthcare and other programs, including Newfoundland and Labrador's 2012 Budget Speech, emphasizes maintaining them - perhaps enhancing, but certainly not cutting.
+And the Budget Speech emphasized that the Newfoundland and Labrador government is planning, if anything, tax relief, not higher tax rates.
 These political understandings create an implicit liability on the government's balance sheet, because meeting the commitment will require the government to tax a higher share of provincial income in the future.

-One way to quantify this liability is to calculate the present value of changes in these programs' claims on GDP over the next half-century, which is roughly the average life expectancy of the average Albertan.
-Discounting the cumulative increase in the province's average tax take from its current level at the yield on government long-term bonds, the province's implicit liability amounts to \$693 billion, nearly all of which (\$615 billion) relates to
+One way to quantify this liability is to calculate the present value of changes in these programs' claims on GDP over the next half-century, which is roughly the average life expectancy of the average Newfoundlander.
+Discounting the cumulative increase in the province's average tax take from its current level at the yield on government long-term bonds, the province's implicit liability amounts to \$81 billion, nearly all of which (\$75 billion) relates to healthcare (see Table 1).
+In other words, to cover the additional cost of these